ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. In the left navigation area, under **Connect outputs**, click **Endpoints**.

-    A list of endpoints, including the **eventgrid-endpoint** that was created earlier, will be displayed.
+    A list of endpoints, will be displayed.

 1. To add a new endpoint, click **+ Create an endpoint**.